-Your monthly credit ends when you die and may not be used by your surviving dependents, unless you chose the Dual Annuitant Sick Leave Credit.
+Your monthly sick leave credit ends when you die and may not be used by your surviving dependents, unless you chose the Dual Annuitant Sick Leave Credit.
+See "Coverage for your Dependent Survivors" on page 25.

 Eligible spouse may reactivate own NYSHIP enrollment